 Escaping the Fall Crowds in Red River Gorge

-One complaint I hear from time-to-time when talking to people familiar with Red River Gorge is that it is too crowded.
-While you will certainly encounter quite a few people, especially on a beautiful fall weekend, you can still escape the crowds if you are willing and able to be a little more adventurous.
+One complaint I hear when talking to people familiar with Red River Gorge is that it is too crowded.
+You will certainly encounter quite a few people, especially on the popular hiking trails on a beautiful fall weekend, but you can escape the crowds if you are willing and able to be a little more adventurous.

-Until recently, our explorations in Red River Gorge have focused primarily on the official trails with an occasional off-trail excursion and many repeated hikes on our favorite trails to introduce friends and family to this amazing little corner of God’s creation.
-This fall we had the opportunity to take a couple of overnight backpacking trips to the gorge.
+Our early explorations in Red River Gorge focused primarily on the official trails with an occasional off-trail excursion and many repeated hikes on our favorite trails to introduce friends and family to this amazing little corner of God’s creation.
+One fall, several years back, we planned a couple of overnight backpacking trips to the gorge.
 And, rather than sticking to the official trails we decided to go deeper, exploring two of the longer unofficial trails on our outrageGIS maps and also described in Jerrell Goodpaster’s book, “Hinterlands.”

-Before highlighting the trails we explored I want to offer a few tips and notes of caution on hiking and backpacking off-trail in Red River Gorge.
+Before highlighting a couple of the trails we have explored I want to offer a few tips and notes of caution on hiking and backpacking off-trail in Red River Gorge.

 Be Prepared: Even if you are only going out for the day, you still need to be prepared.
 Wear proper clothing and bring plenty of water (at least 2 liters per person for a day hike) and something to eat.
 You should also carry some form of emergency shelter (a 55 gallon trash bag will do), a whistle, a headlamp or small flashlight, a way to start fires, a knife, a first-aid kit, and, last but not least, a good topographic map and a compass (even if you carry a GPS unit).
 Handheld GPS units are nice, but batteries die (carry extras), LCD screens can get cracked (personal experience), and reception can be poor or non-existent especially in deep valleys with heavy tree cover.
 Take time to learn how to use a map and compass.
 This is an important skill to master if you have a desire to go deeper into the wilderness.
 A book I have owned since childhood, and one of the best on the subject, is “Be Expert with Map & Compass” by Bjorn Kjellstrom and Carina Kjellstrom Elgin.

 Finding Your Way: Difficulty navigating is a concern.
 Even though many of the unofficial trails are well traveled, especially in the first half-mile or so, there are no signs, trail blazes, or navigational aids of any sort.
-As you get further off-the-beaten-path, these trails can be quite overgrown and hard to follow.
+As you get further off-the-beaten-path, these trails can be quite overgrown and difficult to follow.
 There are also many side trails that can cause confusion finding your route.
 A good map is essential.
 The USGS 7.5 minute topographic maps are helpful for understanding the terrain, but generally do not show even the official trails.
-The outrageGIS maps are the best I have found for actually exploring the area, showing even the smallest of the unofficial side trails, the best views, and all the established campsites.
+The outrageGIS Red River Gorge Bakpaking Map is the best I have found for actually exploring the area, showing even the smallest unofficial side trails, the best views, and all the established campsites.
 Goodpaster’s book is a great companion to these maps, providing detailed descriptions of the unofficial trails with GPS coordinates, elevation charts, trail ratings, and more.
 With some experience in wilderness navigation and these two resources, you should have no problem finding your way around the backcountry trails of Red River Gorge.

 Backcountry Camping: Most of the unofficial trails can be explored on day hikes, but there is nothing like the serenity you can find while backcountry camping in Red River Gorge!
 Watching a sunset while eating dinner perched on a rock outcropping overlooking the valley below or listening to the call of a whip-poor-will while gazing up at a blanket of stars on a clear summer night are just a couple of things you won’t get to experience on a day hike.
 If you plan to do any backcountry camping in the gorge, there are a few things you need to be aware of:

-Recreation Fee Pass Required: You will need to purchase a recreation fee pass ($3/1-day, $5/3-day, $30/1-year as of 2014) in order to park overnight in the gorge between the hours of 10 PM and 6 AM.
-Fee passes can be purchased at the Gladie Learning Center or any number of vendors in the area (the Shell station in Slade just off of the Bert T. Combs Mountain Parkway sells them).
+Recreation Fee Pass Required: You will need to purchase a recreation fee pass ($5/1-day, $7/3-day, $50/1-year as of January 1, 2022) in order to park overnight in the gorge between the hours of 10 PM and 6 AM.
+Fee passes can be purchased at the Gladie Visitor Center or any number of vendors in the area (both gas stations in Slade just off of the Bert T. Combs Mountain Parkway sell them).
 You need to fill out the starting date of your trip on the pass in non-erasable ink and display it on the dash or rear view mirror of your vehicle with the date facing out and clearly visible.
 (Note: you do NOT need to purchase a pass if you are only day hiking.)

-Where to Camp: There are no official backcountry campsites in Red River Gorge, but there are quite a few well established campsites along the unofficial trails that you will find marked on the outrageGIS maps.
+Where to Camp: There are no official backcountry campsites in Red River Gorge, but there are many well established campsites along the unofficial trails that you will find marked on the outrageGIS maps.
 These sites are easily accessible, generally clear of underbrush and vegetation, and most already have rock campfire rings.
-So, while there are no rules that prohibit creating new campsites (within the restrictions shown below), there is really no reason to go the DIY route.
+So, while there are no rules that prohibit creating new campsites (within the restrictions listed below), there is really no reason to go the DIY route.
 Using an existing campsite minimizes impact on the area and is less work.

 For all of the regulations on backcountry camping, fires, etc. see the USDA/Forest Service website, but the basic guidelines are as follow: